enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/delusions_ingresses/arguments.md

 <|trick@trickster:templates|trick-id=trickster:get_all_arguments|>

-Gives all arguments as a list.
+Returns all arguments as a list.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:load_argument_1|>

-Gives the first argument passed.
+Returns the first argument passed.
 Blunders if it is unavailable.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:load_argument_2|>

-Gives the second argument passed.
+Returns the second argument passed.
 Blunders if it is unavailable.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:load_argument_3|>

-Gives the third argument passed.
+Returns the third argument passed.
 Blunders if it is unavailable.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:load_argument_4|>

-Gives the fourth argument passed.
+Returns the fourth argument passed.
 Blunders if it is unavailable.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:load_argument_5|>

-Gives the fifth argument passed.
+Returns the fifth argument passed.
 Blunders if it is unavailable.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:load_argument_6|>

-Gives the sixth argument passed.
+Returns the sixth argument passed.
 Blunders if it is unavailable.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:load_argument_7|>

-Gives the seventh argument passed.
+Returns the seventh argument passed.
 Blunders if it is unavailable.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:load_argument_8|>

-Gives the eighth argument passed.
+Returns the eighth argument passed.
 Blunders if it is unavailable.